 The program courses assist those involved with the use, erection and dismantling of scaffold.
-Currently, there are three categories of training.
+Currently, there are two categories of training.
 Scaffold Hazard Awareness Training is developed for those workers who work on, but do not erect, scaffolds.
-The Primary Access Training is designed for workers who erect scaffolds that do not exceed the height to base ratio with their jurisdiction.
-The third type is training for those professional scaffolders who erect all forms of scaffolds in various configurations for others to use.
+The second type is training for those professional scaffolders who erect all forms of scaffolds in various configurations for others to use.

 Scaffold User Hazard Awareness Training